gradleupdate/knotx-starter-kit/README.md

 # Knot.x Starter Kit
-Knot.x Starter Kit is a template project that you can use when creating some Knot.x extensions.
-It allows you to easily integrate all custom modules with [Knot.x Stack](https://github.com/Knotx/knotx-stack) and build a custom Docker image.
+Knot.x Starter Kit is a template project that simplifies Knot.x project setup.
+It allows you to customize [Knot.x Stack](https://github.com/Knotx/knotx-stack) and deliver it as a Docker image.

 ## How to start
-To start a new Knot.x project with extensions simply download this repository as a ZIP and unzip it.
+To start a new Knot.x project with extensions simply **download this repository as a ZIP** and unzip it.

 You may also use the following command:
 ```